-Yes, God won't tell.
-We may sin all we may please, no one will know it, unless we disclose it.
-God won't tell.
-Our souls may be steeped in crime until they are as black as the pit, yet there is rain enough in the sweet Heavens, to wash us as white as snow.
-Our hidden sins and deep laid plots, may ruin hundreds, sye, even thousands of our fellow men.
-God won' tell, but will forgive our every sin, even of the darkest die, and give us a seat hard by his throne, so says the plan of salvation, as taught us by the creeds.
-Credarians may revolt, but it is only because they are by nature better than their creeds.
+Yea, God won't tell We may sin all we may

-The doctrine of the vicarious atonement, is not only unjust and gives us license to sin, but it offers a premium for sin.
-We may see husband and wife; she is by twenty five per cent band and wire; she is by twenty live per cent the better person of the two.
+please, no one will know it, unless we disclose it.
+Gcd won't tell.
+Our soul, may be steeped in crime until they are as black as the pit, yet there is rain enough in the sweet Heavens, to wash us as white as snow.
+Our hidden sins and deep laid plots, may ruin hundreds, aye, even thousands of our fellow men!
+God won' tell, but will forgive our every sin, even of the darkes die and give us a seat hard by his throne so says the plan of salvation, as taught us by the creeds.
+Credarians may revolt, but it is only because they are by nature better The destripe of the vicarious stohement, is not only dojust and gives us license to sin, but it offers a premium for sin.
+We may see hus hand and wife; she is by twenty five per cent the better person of the two.
+He in a fit of the better person of the two.
 He in a fit of anger thrusts a dagger to her heart.
-He is not only a murderer, but other villainous acts are truthfully laid to his charge.
-The people seize him and put him in jail.
+He is not only a murderer, but other villatious acts are truthfully laid to his harge.
+The people seiz: him and put him in jail.
 He has his trial; is condemned.
-The plan of salvation is offered, and as he sade more prograd of doing offered, and as he sees no prospect of doing anything more in his former course of life, he accepts it, becomes a good christian, then they hang him, (a very appropriate and con-sistent thing, one would think to fulfill the doctrine), and from the gallows he goes to sing the song of redeaming grace, and shout hallalvjahs, while his wife much the better person, writhes in hell, in company with devils and damned spirits, to all eternity.
-A premiumt For, if the dastardly villain had not committed this crime, he probably would never have applied the saving plan, and might even in a few days or months, have died in a brothel and have gone to hell himself.
+The plan of salvation is offered, and as he sees no prospect of doing anything more in his former course of life, he accepts it, becomes a good christian, then they hang him, (a very appropriate and con-sistent thing, one would think to fulfill the doctrine), and from the gallows he goes to sing the song of redeeming grace, and shout halialujths, while his wife much the better person, writhes in hell, in company with devils and damned spirits, to all eternity.
+A premium!
+For, if the dastardly villain had not committed this crime, he probably would never have applied the saving plan, and might even in a few days or months, have died in a brothel and have gone to hell himself.
 A premium, and unjust, for it told him before he committed this act, that he could be forgiven and go to heaven, even if he did send his wife to hell.
-Oredarians may demur, but it is as we have said, because they are better than their creeds.
-It is but an evidence, that the light of truth is trying to reveal to them, that the law is true and just, whilst the creeds are false and pernicious in their influences, and are but the way to the broad gates of error.
-Oh, that all might see and walk the narrow way, with truth as their lamp and reason as their guide.
+Credarians may demur, but it is as we have said, because they are better than their creeds.
+It is but an evidence, that the light of truth is trying to reveal to them, that the law is true and just, whilst the creeds are false and pernicious in their influences, and are but the way to the broad gates of error Oh, that all might see and walk the narrow way, with truth as their lamp and reason as their guide.